Definitelynotaspruce/Homemade_Hash/README.md

 Each line of this text file was hashed in average of 0.027715 seconds.

 ## Collision test
 Collision tests were performed using randomly generated string lines with one char difference. (tmainly with 2500 pairs of lines with one different simbol).
-There has was working fine with most of the data, but sometimes it just ignored the middle char and collisiond appeared.
+No collisions were found.

 ## Simbol by simbol difference